Long Range Silhouette, Rimfire

 • Any 22 LR rifle with any sight.

-• Limited to 22 Long Rifle standard or high velocity, other cartridges or hyper-velocity 22 Long Rifle are not allowed due to target damage.
+• Limited to 22 Long Rifle standard or high velocity.
+Other cartridges or hyper-velocity 22 Long Rifle are not allowed due to possible target damage.

-• A minimum of 40 rounds, plus extra rounds for sighters or practice.
+• A minimum of 40 rounds, plus extra rounds for sighters, optional targets, or practice.

 Course of fire